 0% clear 20% mostly clear 40% partly cloudy 60% mostly cloudy 80% overcast 100%

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Ponte Vedra Beach varies significantly throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Ponte Vedra Beach is August, with an average of 17.0 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 57% on August 14.